-When All Star Services switched systems, it was able to eliminate 30 percent of its routes.
+When they switched systems they were able to eliminate 30 percent of their routes.
 “Our drivers are doing 50 percent more dollar volume and going to an equal amount of machines, if not less per day,” said Duncan.

 Cashless as another option

 All Star Services didn’t just invest in operations, but also in ways that benefited the consumer.
 After Duncan and his siblings joined the business, they made it known that consumers have multiple methods of payment and that the company needed to begin looking at all of the possible ways they could appeal to that consumer.
 One solution was to offer cashless.
-“The younger generation doesn’t carry cash and we needed to offer all methods of payment that cater to them,” said Duncan.
+“I don’t carry cash,” said Duncan.
+“The younger generation doesn’t carry cash and we needed to offer the methods of payment that caters to them.”

 The ability to offer a wider selection of products to consumers drew All Star Services into micro markets in 2011.
 “The vending business was stagnant,” said Duncan.
-“Micro markets give us the opportunity to sell more SKUs, more goods and really become more retail oriented.”
-Micro markets have drastically increased sales, twenty to twenty five percent, in locations that were previously traditional vending.
+“Micro markets give us the opportunity to sell more SKUs, more goods and really become more retail oriented.
+Today we want give our customer more choices.”
+Duncan has noticed that micro markets drastically increased sales, twenty to twenty five percent, in locations that were previously traditional vending.